Pricking Out, Potting on and Transplanting: Step by Step

 Potting on onion seedlings

-Read on or watch our video to discover how to help your seedlings develop into sturdy plants and safely make the transition to growing outside.
+There are a few tricks you need to know to help your seedlings develop into sturdy plants and safely make the transition to growing outside.
+Let's get started!

 Pricking Out Your Seedlings